School Violence Restraining Orders in California

 Overview

-In California, a school violence restraining order can be granted against someone who has been violent or made a credible threat of violence against one or more students of a private postsecondary (after high school) school.
+In California, a school violence restraining order can be granted against someone who has:

 -